 HORIZONTAL PROJECTION.
 Any roofed projection intended for shelter or occupancy and constructed as a roof assembly or floor/ceiling assembly above.
-Horizontal Projection may include awnings, canopies, marquees, patio covers, covered porches, balconies, eaves, eave overhangs, roofed overhangs, Breezeways, covered decks, etc.
+Horizontal projection may include awnings, canopies, marquees, patio covers, covered porches, balconies, eaves, eave overhangs, roofed overhangs, breezeways, covered decks, etc.

 OPEN BURNING.
 The burning of solid-fuel materials wherein products of combustion are emitted directly into the ambient air without passing through a stack or chimney from an enclosed chamber.
-Open Burning does not include road flares, smudge-pots and similar devices associated with safety or occupational uses typically considered open flames, barbeques used for cooking or the use of portable outdoor fireplaces.
+Open burning does not include road flares, smudge-pots and similar devices associated with safety or occupational uses typically considered open flames, recreational fires barbeques used for cooking or the use of portable outdoor fireplaces.
 For the purpose of this definition a chamber shall be regarded as enclosed when, during the time combustion occurs, only apertures, ducts, stacks, flues, or chimneys necessary to provide combustion air and permit the escape of exhaust gas are open.

 PERSON.
-An individual, a natural Person, heirs, executors, administrators or assigns, and also includes a firm, partnership whether general or limited, company, corporation, unincorporated association, union or organization, cooperative and trust, its or their successors or assigns, or the agent of any of the aforesaid.
+An individual, a natural person, heirs, executors, administrators or assigns, and also includes a firm, partnership whether general or limited, company, corporation, unincorporated association, union or organization, cooperative and trust, its or their successors or assigns, or the agent of any of the aforesaid.
 It shall include the plural as well as the singular number, the male and female gender, and all governmental entities subject in whole or in part to this Code and the codes adopted by reference herein.

 RECREATIONAL FIRE.
-Open Burning where the fuel being burned is not contained in a portable outdoor fireplace, or barbeque used for cooking and has a total fuel area of 3 feet or less in diameter and 2 feet or less in height for pleasure, religious, ceremonial, cooking, warmth or similar purpose.
+An outdoor fire burning materials other than rubbish Open burning where the fuel being burned is not contained in a an incinerator, outdoor fireplace portable outdoor fireplace, barbeque grill or barbeque pit or barbeque used for cooking and has a total fuel area of 3 feet or less in diameter and 2 feet or less in height for pleasure, religious, ceremonial, cooking, warmth or similar purpose.

 RUBBISH (TRASH).
-Combustible and noncombustible waste materials, including residue from the burning of coal, wood, coke or other Combustible Material, paper, rags, cartons, cans, metals, mineral matter, glass crockery, dust, garbage, construction debris and discarded household appliances.
+Combustible and noncombustible waste materials, including residue from the burning of coal, wood, coke or other combustible material, paper, rags, cartons, tin cans, metals, mineral matter, glass crockery, dust, garbage, construction debris and discarded refrigerators, and heating, cooking or incinerator-type household appliances.